Seller’s Pre-Listing Inspection in Boulder, Loveland, Longmont & the Surrounding Area

 Forewarned is forearmed, and selling your house is a stressful enough process as it is.
 Why not eliminate some of that stress?
 A Pre-Listing Inspection will point out any problems with the house, ahead of time, and help in many other ways:

-• It helps you to set the price of your house realistically and gives you the ability to maximize the sale price.
+- It helps you set your house’s price realistically and maximize the sale price.
 So many homes do not sell simply because the owner has no objective way of knowing what it is really worth to a potential buyer.

-• You will have the time to get reasonably priced contractors or make the repairs yourself, if qualified, without having to scramble to meet a purchase contract imposed deadline.
-A good home inspector can be of help here too by referring qualified contractors.
+- You will have the time to get reasonably priced contractors or make the repairs yourself, if qualified, without having to scramble to meet a purchase contract-imposed deadline.
+A good home inspector can also help here by referring qualified contractors.

-• It may alert you of items of immediate personal concern, such as radon gas, mold, or active termite infestation.
+- It may alert you to items of immediate personal concern, such as radon gas, mold, or active termite infestation.

 A copy of the inspection report, as well as the receipts for any repairs, can be made available to potential buyers.
 Pre-planning and proactive repairs usually pay for themselves many times over.
 Schedule a seller’s home inspection today!